tamas-p/hisma/packages/hisma/README.md

 What if, in certain cases, instead of activating the state defined by the initialStateId of these machines, we want another state to be activated?
 Also, what if, from inside these machines, we want some events to trigger events in the parent machine?
 Entry and exit points are there to help with these use cases.
 We optionally declare them for the Region as mappings between the parent and the child machines as we will see them in detail.

-> **Note**
+> **Note:**
 > Entry and exit points can also be viewed as the **interface** for the state machine
-> as they can be connected to triggers and event in the parent machine.
+> as they can be connected to triggers and events in the parent machine.

 #### Entry connector and EntryPoint

-Entry connector mapping define that for a certain trigger (defined as source state id, transition id and event id trio of the parent state machine) which EntryPoint (that is a also a kind of state: an entry point pseudo state) in the state machine of the region (child machine) needs to be used.
+Entry connector mapping define that for a certain trigger ([Trigger] consists source state id, transition id and event id trio of the parent state machine) which EntryPoint (also a kind of state: an entry point pseudo state) in the state machine of the region (child machine) needs to be used.
 When this EntryPoint is selected the child state machine will be in this state momentarily to select the transition to be used from a defined list of Transition objects of the EntryPoint.

 When we design our state machine we define these Transition objects in the constructor of the EntryPoint objects.
 These Transition objects then can take the machine to

 - a regular state
-  - which in turn can also be used to map to an EntryPoint of a Region of this state (its child) if this is what we want.
 - an ExitPoint
 - a Final State